curl/curl/docs/CONTRIBUTE.md

     git commit [file]

-As usual, group your commits so that you commit all changes that at once that constitutes a logical change.
+As usual, group your commits so that you commit all changes at once that constitute a logical change.

 Once you have done all your commits and you're happy with what you see, you can make patches out of your changes that are suitable for mailing: